 How will the adequacy decision affect UK businesses?

-However, there are some areas of concern that the European Commission needs to address before making a final decision:
+However, there are some areas of note in the European Commission’s decision:

 - Mass surveillance.
 UK law permits government agencies to access and retain bulk data on individuals who are not under any suspicion of criminal activity.
 EU GDPR doesn’t permit this.
-The UK also has a data-sharing agreement with the US, so could potentially share this surveillance information with the US National Security Agency.
+However, it is included in the adequacy decision.
+This is provided the collection of this intelligence is authorised by an independent judicial body.

-What should you do to maintain GDPR compliance before an adequacy decision is reached?
+What should you do to maintain GDPR compliance now an adequacy decision is reached?

 EU GDPR no longer applies in the UK and has been replaced by UK GDPR.
 However, all core principles remain the same.
 This means most businesses can operate in the same way they have been doing since 2018 when EU GDPR was introduced in UK law.